skrub-data/skrub/doc/modules/multi_column_operations/selectors.rst

 3          2
 4          2

-Selectors can be used in conjunction with :class:`~skrub.ApplyOnEachCol` to transform columns based on specific requirements.
+Selectors can be used in conjunction with :class:`~skrub.ApplyToEachCol` to transform columns based on specific requirements.

 Consider the following example: